Raising the flag over Quneitra

 Hafez al-Assad raising flag over Quneitra on 26 June 1974.

-Raising the flag over Quneitra was a historic event in Baathist Syria, which took place in the city of Quneitra on 26 June, 1974, at the end of the Yom Kippur War (its final stage on the Golan Heights).
+Raising the flag over Quneitra was a historic event in Baathist Syria, which took place in the city of Quneitra on 26 June 1974, at the end of the Yom Kippur War (its final stage on the Golan Heights).
 Syrian President Hafez al-Assad had arrived in Quneitra, which had been handed over to Syria at the end of the war, and he raised the national flag.
 The event increased Assad's authority in the Arab world and became an part of his propaganda and personality cult.
 The day was celebrated annually by the Ba'athist government, and Ba'athist media called it, "The Day of Glory and Dignity."

 Background

 Yom Kippur War

-In October 6, 1973, Syria, along with Egypt (led by Anwar Sadat), went to war against Israel.
+On October 6, 1973, Syria, along with Egypt (led by Anwar Sadat), went to war against Israel.
 Initially, the two Arab armies made significant gains on both fronts, but later, in the face of superior Israeli forces, a lack of coordination, and severe misunderstandings with Egypt, Syria lost its military gains, while Israel advanced deeper into Syria, to the Bashan salient.
 A key reason for the reversal of fortune was Egypt's operational pause from 7 to 14 October.

 After capturing parts of the Sinai, the Egyptian campaign halted leaving the Syrians fighting the Israelis alone.
 Egyptian leaders, believing their war aims accomplished, dug in.
 War Minister General Ahmad Ismail Ali advised caution.
 In Syria, Assad and his generals waited for the Egyptians to move.
 When the Israeli government learned of Egypt's modest war strategy, it ordered an "immediate continuous action" against the Syrian military.
 According to Patrick Seale, "For three days, 7, 8, and 9 October, Syrian troops on the Golan faced the full fury of the Israeli air force as, from first light to nightfall, wave after wave of aircraft swooped down to bomb, strafe and napalm their tank concentration and their fuel and ammunition carriers right back to the Purple Line."

 In contract to the Six-Day War, the Syrian Arab Army was not routed.
 As Egypt withdrew from the war signing unilateral agreements with Israel, Assad continued a war of attrition against Israel, inflicting losses and blocking any increase in Israeli gains.
 Assad's skill as a cool, proud, tough, and shrewd negotiator in the post-war period enabled him to gain the town of Kuneitra and the respect and admiration of many Arabs.
 Assad signed a disengagement agreement with Israel only in May 1974, emerging from the war as a resilient and strong player.
 Propaganda and cult of personality portrayed this war as a clear victory for Assad.
 Many of his followers now regarded Assad as the new pan-Arab leader, and a worthy successor of Gamal Abdel Nasser.